jghauser/papis.nvim/README.md

 ## The database

 All of papis.nvim's features are made possible by a sqlite database that is created when you run `:Papis reload data`.
 This might take a while, so be patient.
 From then on, the database is automatically (and very quickly) updated whenever `info.yaml` files are added, changed, or deleted.
-The database is synchronised when papis.nvim is started and is then kept up-to-date continuously while at least one neovim instance with a running papis.nvim session exists.
+The database is synchronised when papis.nvim is started and is then kept up-to-date continuously while at least one Neovim instance with a running papis.nvim session exists.

 Note that fiddling with the plugin's options can leave the database in a messy state.
 If strange errors appear, use `:Papis reload data` to re-initialise the database.